Muneerali199/sahayak-sikshak/README.md

 ## 🚀 Getting Started

+### Changes in Version 1.0

+- Fixed "Invalid next.config.ts options detected" error by removing the `serverActions` option from the `next.config.ts` file.
+- Fixed "Cross origin request detected" warning by adding the `allowedDevOrigins` option to the `next.config.ts` file.

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites